HRSC Grass Corner #1

 We are excited about the completion of some projects over this winter.
 An addition to the breakroom in our main shop was finished in January.
 It includes a new sink with hot water and more cabinet space; and the new paint job is a welcoming sight.
 A new Sand Soccer building was also completed in February.
 The new Sand Soccer building will help make more room in our main shop for equipment and tools and keep sand soccer equipment safe and secure from of the elements of Mother Nature.
 After an impressive run of 15 years, repairs have been made to the Bruce Baines memorial bridge that crosses the ditch near field 6 to field 13.
 Everyone should keep an eye out for new bushes that will soon be planted in the front entrance with a fresh coat of mulch.

 With the upcoming season beginning shortly, it is important for everyone to take a look at the rules at HRSC.
 One of the major problems we face at the complex is when teams and parents leave behind their trash.
 Picking up after yourself not only helps the grounds crew but it also helps keep the complex clean and professional.
 Teams should also remember to not move goals or benches from and fields.
-If it is not yours, leave it alone.
-For a full list of rules and regulations, please visit the website and read the signs around the complex.
+For a full list of rules and regulations, Click Here.